I have helped clients identify, analyse and manage thousands

-I have helped clients identify, analyse and manage thousands of lessons from a wide range of sectors.
-Client confidentiality prevents the sharing of any details but, in general, the following areas come up time and again:
+of lessons from a wide range of sectors.
+Client confidentiality prevents the sharing of

-· Scope definition/shared understanding of requirements
+Strategy alignment and implementation· Scope definition/shared understanding of requirements

 · Interface management and communications